kitnil/awesome/README.md

 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
 - [Computator.NET](https://github.com/PawelTroka/Computator.NET) - Computator.NET is a special kind of numerical software that is fast and easy to use but not worse than others feature-wise.
 It's features include:  - Real and complex functions charts   - Real and complex calculator   - Real functions numerical calculations including different methods   - Over 107 Elementary functions   - Over 141 Special functions   - Over 21 Matrix functions and operations   - Scripting language with power to easy computations including matrices   - You can declare your own custom functions with scripting language
 - [choco](https://github.com/chocolatey/choco) - Chocolatey - the package manager for Windows
-- [GVFS](https://github.com/Microsoft/GVFS) - Git Virtual File System: Git at Enterprise Scale
+- [VFSForGit](https://github.com/Microsoft/VFSForGit) - Virtual File System for Git: Enable Git at Enterprise Scale
 - [self-driving-car-sim](https://github.com/udacity/self-driving-car-sim) - A self-driving car simulator built with Unity
 - [SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.
 - [OrgClockTray](https://github.com/schmendrik/OrgClockTray) - Display your org-mode clock time in a tray icon in Windows' Taskbar